CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 -rw-rwxr-x 1 kkayttaj csc  33G Jun  5 13:09 90/uniref90.xml.gz
 </pre>

-Most of the modern non-ascii file formats, (i.e. binary data) that are used for large datasets, store the data in very dense format.
+Most of the modern non-ascii file formats (i.e. binary data) that are used for large datasets store the data in a very dense format.
 Thus, these files do not benefit from compressing the data.
-The same applies of course to files that have already been compressed.
-For thiese kind of data it is reasonable to use `a-put` command with the `--nc` option that skips the compression and uploads the file to Allas as it is.
+The same applies to files that have already been compressed.
+For this kind of data, it is reasonable to use the `a-put` command with the `--nc` option that skips the compression and uploads the file to Allas as it is.
 However, when compression is not used, `a-put` does not accept directories, only individual files.
-Because of that it is good to run a check, like the `ls -lh` command above, to ensure that input will contain only files.
+Because of that, it is good to run a check, such as the `ls -lh` command above, to ensure that the input contains only files.

-Next I launch the upload process.
-In this case I don't use the default bucket name but I assign the name to be _2000136-uniref_
+Next, I launch the upload process.
+In this case, I do not use the default bucket name but assign the name to be _2000136-uniref_
 ```text
 a-put -b  2000136-uniref --nc  */*.gz
 ```
-This command starts loading the files, listed above, to Allas.
+This command uploads the files listed above to Allas.

 I could launch the same upload alternative with `rclone copy`:
 ```text
 for f in */*.gz
 do